Republican national security experts call on Trump to concede, begin transition

 The organizers of Monday’s statement led previous efforts before the election to get Republican national security experts and others to support Biden over Trump.
 Among other initiatives, they published a newspaper ad signed by many of the same names that appeared on Monday’s statement.
 The organizers said they were motivated by concern that so many Republican leaders have declined to repudiate Trump’s unfounded election claims.

-“It was a sense of both alarm that the President of the United States is trying to undermine our election … and disappointment that so many Republican leaders are abetting that effort either with active support or with their silence,” said Ken Wainstein, a former U.S. attorney for Washington, D.C., who later served during the George W. Bush administration as assistant attorney general for National Security.
+“It was a sense of both alarm that the President of the United States is trying to undermine our election . . . and disappointment that so many Republican leaders are abetting that effort either with active support or with their silence,” said Ken Wainstein, a former U.S. attorney for Washington, D.C., who later served during the George W. Bush administration as assistant attorney general for national security.

 Another organizer of the effort, John B. Bellinger III, said that he encouraged the statement out of dismay that many congressional Republicans have remained silent.
 Bellinger served as legal adviser to the National Security Council and the State Department during the George W. Bush era.